Calisthenics or Weights: Building Your Ideal System

 Can calisthenics build the same muscle as weight training?

 For upper body muscle, yes.
 Calatayud et al. (2015, PMID 24983847) showed push-up variations produce EMG activation comparable to the bench press.
 For lower body maximum hypertrophy, weights have an advantage because barbell loading exceeds bodyweight leverage.
-When calisthenics is programmed with sufficient volume and progressive difficulty, it produces significant growth across most muscle groups.
+When calisthenics is programmed.

 02